When it comes to red-carpet poise, few do it better than Julianne Moore—even when faced with a viral wardrobe mishap.

-Everything was going great until you got to her toes that looked as if they were being threatened to be cut off.
+Everything was going well until you noticed her toes, which looked as if they were being threatened with amputation.

 Calling the incident “toe-gate” and “toe-maggedon,” she revealed, “I didn’t feel it, I didn’t feel a thing!” while gesticulating wildly.